What to Expect after You Get a Disability Rating

 How do I get other benefits?

-- For Health Care: If you served on active duty—and were discharged from the military under conditions other than dishonorable—you may be able to get VA health care.
+- For Health Care: If you served on active duty and didn’t receive a dishonorable discharge, you may be able to get VA health care.
 This includes access to VA doctors and care, plus medical equipment, prosthetics, and prescriptions.
 Apply for VA health care.

 - For Life Insurance: If you’re in good health other than your disability caused by service in the military, you can buy Service-Disabled Veterans’ Insurance (S-DVI)—a government life insurance policy.
 Apply for S-DVI online.
 Or, call 1-800-669-8477, Monday through Friday, 8:00 a.m. to 6:00 p.m.
 (ET).